bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - 2018: OTRS AG rebrands the open source release as _((OTRS)) Community Edition_
 - 2019: Rother OSS forks OTOBO from the community edition
 - 2020-01-30: OTOBO 10.0.0 Beta 1
-- 2020-07-13: OTOBO 10.0.1 with Docker support
+- 2020-07-13: OTOBO 10.0.1 with Docker support: first part of this talk
-  - support for Docker
-  - Docker-based installations: Plack application running under Gazelle
-  - non-Docker: Modperl::Registry under Apache 2.4
-- 2022-03-02: OTOBO 10.1.1
+- 2022-03-02: OTOBO 10.1.1 with PSGI everywhere: second part of this talk

 # traditional architecture OTOBO 10.0.x

 - Apache 2.4
-- CGI scripts running under Modperl::Registry
+- CGI scripts running under `ModPerl::Registry`
+- relational database in the backend
-- Database and Template Toolkit
+- Template Toolkit in the frontend

 ## Excursion 1: mod_perl and [ModPerl::Registry](modperl_registry.md)

 # OTOBO 10.0 under Docker with PSGI

+The initial requirement was that customers have a simple way of running OTOBO.
+Inspired by <https://hub.docker.com/r/juanluisbaptiste/otrs/>.

 ## Excursion Docker